Who Am I Without My Productivity? Identity After Trauma Healing

 Who am I without my productivity?

-In my therapy practice, I work with driven, high-achieving women navigating exactly this territory.
+In my therapy practice, I work with driven, driven, ambitious women navigating exactly this territory.
 And I want to name something clearly: this question—destabilizing, disorienting, sometimes terrifying—is not a sign that something is wrong with your healing.
 It’s often a sign that something is going right.
 Because the question can only surface when you’ve begun, even slightly, to loosen the grip of a self-concept that was never really yours to begin with.

 That said: loosening a grip that has kept you functional, respected, and—in your nervous system’s estimation—safe, is not a small thing.
 It deserves to be taken seriously.
 So let’s take it seriously.